Education Coordinator

 • Sometimes stands, walks, bends, stoops, crouches, reaches, climbs, and kneels throughout the work day.

-Please email resume to amy@fargoairmuseum.org
+To apply, please email your resume to amy@fargoairmuseum.org.